-27 South Australian Centre for Economic Studies, Delfabbro, P. and ENGINE Asia Pacific Pty Ltd (2021) Fifth Social and Economic Impact Study of Gambling in Tasmania 2021, Volume 2: 2020 Prevalence Survey Report, Tasmanian Department of Treasury and Finance.
-Please Note: Prevalence surveys usually inquire of respondent activity in the previous 12-month period.
+27 SACES, Delfabbro, P.& ENGINE Asia Pacific Pty Ltd (2021) Fifth Social & Economic Impact Study of Gambling in Tasmania 2021, Vol 2: 2020 Prevalence Survey Report, Tasmanian Dept of Treasury & Finance.
+Note: Prevalence surveys usually inquire of respondent activity in the previous 12-month period.
 Given the impacts of the COVID-19 pandemic on gambling availability this survey collected information on the more 'typical' 12-month period prior to the pandemic.
-This enables the comparison of results with previous surveys of the Tasmanian population (and with other jurisdictions) The report clarifies that, while respondents are still answering in relation to a 12-month period, the beginning of that period could be up to 20 months in the past (from March 2019 to the end of fieldwork in November 2020) so for those who had not gambled regularly this may have impacted on recall.
+This enables comparison of results with previous surveys of the Tasmanian population (& other jurisdictions) The report clarifies that, while respondents are still answering in relation to a 12-month period, the beginning of that period could be up to 20 months in the past (from March 2019 to end of fieldwork in November 2020) so for those who had not gambled regularly this may have impacted recall.

-28 Please note that figures for Race Betting are separated into both on and off-course results in 2005.
-The Off-course figure represented here pertains to TAB/Tote participation of 14.7% of the population.
-The on-course figure pertaining to TAB/Tote and Bookmakers was 6.7%.
-Likewise, Keno participation was split in 2005 between Club and Casino Keno participation.
-The figure represented here is for Club Keno (20.8% of the adult population) Casino Keno participation was reported as 9.5%.
+28 Note that figures for Race Betting are separated into on & off-course results in 2005.
+The Off-Course figure here pertains to TAB/Tote participation of 14.7% of the population.
+The On-Course figure pertaining to TAB/Tote and Bookmakers was 6.7%.
+Keno participation was split in 2005 between Club and Casino Keno participation.
+The figure represented here is for Club Keno (20.8% of the adult population).
+Casino Keno participation was reported as 9.5%.